 The Women's Hall: Celebrating the East London Federation of the Suffragettes

-The Women’s Hall project, developed in partnership with Tower Hamlets Local History Library and Archives, Four Corners, and Women's History Month in east London, will explore some lesser-known suffrage stories from east London through two major exhibitions, a series of events, and a participatory photography project.
+The Women’s Hall project, developed in partnership by Tower Hamlets Local History Library and Archives, Four Corners, Alternative Arts, the East End Women's Museum, and Numbi Arts will explore some lesser-known suffrage stories from east London through two major exhibitions, a series of events, and a participatory photography project.